 Keep your user on your site longer

-Helps users find your content and shows that your site cover the whole topic.
+Helps users find your content and shows that your site covers the whole topic.

 Helps Googlebot crawl your site.

-Helps Google determine that your page is high relevant to the search query.
+Helps Google determine that your page is highly relevant to the search query.

 Step 3 – Static Elements